 - According to Wikipedia, the Mozambique Civil War lasted from 1977 (upon freedom from colonialism) until about 1992) ↩

-- I must point out, however, that as in most magical realism, there is a fair amount of sexuality in this book.
+- I must point out, however, that as in most magical realism, there is a fair amount of sex in this book.
 I personally didn’t find it very tastefully written this time… ↩